 Stroll the grounds to experience a variety of climates.
 The garden is divided into different sections, each one representing a different part of California: the Canyon Section, the Desert Section, the Redwood Section, the Woodland Trail, and more.

 Kids love getting the chance to see and learn about an authentic Japanese tea ceremony at the tea house, open the second Saturday of each month from noon to 2 p.m.
 (Tea house closed in May.)
 Lizards, turtles, and woodpeckers will delight, and the Garden Shop has a variety of games, books, and educational toys for children of all ages.

 Of course, it’s perfectly fine to just hang out and enjoy the view.
-More than five miles of paths loop around the 78-acre property, and it’s a fabulous place to take in vistas of the handsome Santa Ynez Mountains to the north and east, as well as the Channel Islands, surrounded by Pacific blue.
+More than five miles of paths loop around the 78-acre property (see a map here), and it’s a fabulous place to take in vistas of the handsome Santa Ynez Mountains to the north and east, as well as the Channel Islands, surrounded by Pacific blue.